nehaljwani/team.exiv2.org/book/IMaEA.md

 The MemIo class enables memory to be used as a stream.
 This is fast and convenient for small temporary files.
 When memory mapped files are available, FileIo uses that in preference to FILE*.
 When the project started in 2004, memory-mapped files were not provided on some legacy platforms such as DOS.
 Today, all operating systems provide memory mapped files.
 I've never heard of Exiv2 being used in an embedded controller, however I'm confident that this is feasible.
 I've worked on embedded controllers with no operating system and only a standard "C" io library.
 Exiv2 can be built for such a device.

 Most camera manufacturers are large corporations.
 I'm sure they have their own firmware to handle Exif metadata.
-However, the world of photography has an every growing band of start-ups making amazing devices such as Go-Pro.
+However, the world of photography has an ever growing band of start-ups making amazing devices such as Go-Pro.
 One day I'll hear the somebody is cycling around on top of Mt Everest with Exiv2 running on top of their head!
 One of our users is an astronomer at NASA.
 I've never heard that Exiv2 has flown in space, however one day it might.
 I can say with pride that I think Exiv2 is out of this world!

 [TOC](#TOC)
 <div id="8">